 Maintenance of your skis or touring skis

-To enjoy your skis or touring skis for as long as possible, proper maintenance is essential.
-This includes not only tuning and waxing your skis but also daily maintenance during use and storing your equipment correctly.
+Proper maintenance of your (touring) skis ensures that your equipment performs optimally and lasts longer.
+This includes tuning and waxing your skis but also daily maintenance when using and storing your equipment correctly.

 If you want your (touring) skis to last as long as possible, make sure to dry them thoroughly after each use.
 Ideally, dry the skis with a cloth first, then allow them to air dry.
 This prevents rust on the edges and keeps them sharp for longer period of time.